TACS: Taxonomy Adaptive Cross-Domain Semantic Segmentation: Introduction

-We further put forward the first approach for TADA, addressing both of the label and image level domain gap.
-For the former, we aim to remedy the gap in label space using pseudo-labelling techniques.
+We put forward the first approach for TACS, addressing both the image and label domain gaps.
+As to the latter, we aim to remedy the gap using pseudo-labelling techniques.
 First, a \emph{bilateral mixed sampling} strategy is proposed to augment unlabeled images by mixing them with both labeled source-domain and target-domain samples.
 Second, we map inconsistent source domain labels with a \emph{stochastic label mapping} strategy, which encourages a more flexible taxonomy adaptation during the earlier learning phase.
-Third, a \emph{pseudo-label based relabeling} strategy is proposed to replace the inconsistent classes in the source-domain according to model's predictions, to further enforce taxonomy adaptation during the training process.
-To tackle image level domain gap, we introduce an \emph{uncertainty-rectified contrastive learning} scheme that facilitates the learning of class-discriminative and domain-invariant features, under the uncertainty-aware guidance of predicted pseudo-labels.
-Our complete approach for TADA demonstrates strong results in the different inconsistent taxonomy settings (\ie {open}, {coarse-to-fine}, and {partially-overlapping}).
-Moreover, our suggested mixed-sampling and contrastive-learning based scheme outperforms current state-of-the-art methods by a large margin, under traditional UDA setting.
+Third, a \emph{pseudo-label based relabeling} strategy is proposed to replace the inconsistent classes in the source-domain according to the model's predictions, to further enforce taxonomy adaptation during the training process.
+To tackle the image level domain gap, we introduce an \emph{uncertainty-rectified contrastive learning} scheme that facilitates the learning of class-discriminative and domain-invariant features, under the uncertainty-aware guidance of predicted pseudo-labels.
+Our complete approach for TACS demonstrates strong results in different inconsistent taxonomy settings (\ie {open}, {coarse-to-fine}, and {implicitly-overlapping}).
+Moreover, our suggested mixed-sampling and contrastive-learning scheme outperforms current state-of-the-art methods by a large margin in the traditional UDA setting.

-To summarize, the contributions of this paper are three-fold: \begin{itemize}[leftmargin=*] \item A new problem -- \emph{taxonomy adaptive domain adaptation} (TADA) -- is proposed and opens a new venue for domain adaptation, \ie address both image and label level domain gap. \item A generic solution for domain adaptation is proposed, where a set of mixed sampling and pseudo-labelling techniques are developed to reduce the label level domain gap, and a uncertainty-rectified contrastive learning scheme is presented to enable robust cross-domain representation learning. \item Extensive experiments are conducted under the traditional UDA and different TADA settings. \end{itemize}
+To summarize, our contributions are three-fold: \begin{itemize} \item A new problem -- \emph{taxonomy adaptive cross-domain semantic segmentation} (TACS) -- of addressing both image and label domain gaps is proposed.
+It opens up a new avenue for more flexible cross-domain semantic segmentation.

+\item A generic solution for UDA and TACS is proposed, for which the unified mixed-sampling, pseudo-labeling and uncertainty-rectified contrastive learning scheme is presented to solve both image and label level domain gaps.

+\item Extensive experiments are conducted under the traditional UDA and the new TACS settings, showing the effectiveness of our approach. \end{itemize}